-Other housing and construction data also indicated positive momentum going into 2016.
-The National Association of Home Builders ("NAHB") Housing Market Index, a leading gauge of builder sentiment, climbed to a 10-year high in late 2015, indicating positive home building conditions (see Figure 4).
-Additionally, private residential housing starts (published monthly by the Census Bureau) - a key leading indicator of construction activity - accelerated over the second half of 2015.
+Other housing and construction data presented mixed signals going into 2018.
+The National Association of Home Builders ("NAHB") Housing Market Index, a leading gauge of builder sentiment, climbed to an 18-year high in December 2017, indicating positive home building conditions (see Figure 4).
+However, according to the Census Bureau, private residential housing starts - a key leading indicator of residential construction activity - saw muted growth throughout most of 2017.

-In response to this construction-specific data, A-1 Construction may anticipate continued positive growth over the next year.
-While reacting to these slightly conflicting construction data points is not clear-cut, company executives might feel confident maintaining its 2016 demand forecast at 5 percent growth - or even bumping it up to 6 or 7 percent.
+On the whole, the preponderance of the data suggest that A-1 Construction should anticipate continued positive growth over the next year.
+While the signal is not as clear-cut as they had hoped, company executives should feel reasonably confident about a 2018 demand forecast of around 8 percent growth - and may even decide to set a more aggressive target of 10 or 12 percent growth.

 As discussed above, this second step centers on interpreting economic data in the context of the equipment finance industry or a specific sector.
 However, smaller independents are likely to interpret economic and industry forecasts differently than large banks - a key point made by multiple industry interviewees.
-To paraphrase one interviewee, large firms operate differently than small ones, and therefore have different data needs.
-For instance, projections of 1.5% annual GDP growth may lead a large, established bank to bump down its forecast for the year ahead, while robust double-digit growth in new business volume could still be feasible for a young independent firm - particularly if the company focuses on only a few niche equipment verticals with high growth potential.
+To paraphrase one executive, large firms operate differently than small ones, and therefore have different data needs.
+For instance, projections of sub-2 percent annual GDP growth may lead a large, established bank to downgrade its forecast for the year ahead, while robust double-digit growth in new business investment could still be feasible for a young independent firm - particularly if the company focuses on only a few niche equipment verticals with high growth potential.